 Finding couples shifting from one-on-one to open relationships is becoming a more common thing.
 As of late, there has been a growing acceptance for open, non-monogamous/non-traditional relationships, especially amongst millennials who tend to view the lifestyle as just another option.

 Even though there is more acceptance of the practice of non-monogamy, there are still powerful stigmas surrounding consensual non-monogamy/polyamory.
-Mainstream society tends to have a preference towards monogamy.
+Mainstream society tends to have a preference for monogamy.
 More traditional people might have negative feelings about the lifestyle and some even consider it cheating.

 So, what is an open relationship anyway?
-An open relationship is where there is a primary relationship between two individuals in which a couple consents to having other lovers.
+An open relationship is where there is a primary relationship between two individuals in which a couple consents to have other lovers.
 The terms and conditions vary from relationship to relationship.
 Some couples only accept additional sex partners.
 While some couples are ok with having more than one relationship at a time.
-Regardless of the type, any open relationship will need a foundation based upon communication, honesty, loyalty and trust to work.
+Regardless of the type, any open relationship will need a foundation based upon communication, honesty, loyalty, and trust to work.

 According to a Michigan University study analyzing relationships of more than 2,000 people over the age of 25, those in open relationships were less jealous and more trusting.
 The overall results concluded there was no net benefit of a monogamous relationship over a non-monogamous relationship.
 So, yes there are nontraditional ways to have a thriving relationship and both relationship styles can yield the same level of satisfaction.

 If you’re researching the mechanics of an alternative relationship, consider our top 7 tips for doing it successfully: